How To Change Java Version In Windows 10

 Code language: DOS .bat ( dos )

-The script updates the JAVA_HOME surroundings variable and inserts the bin directory at the beginning of the Path variable.
-That makes it the first directory to be searched for the corresponding executable when you run Java commands such equally java or javac.
+variable.
+That makes it the first directory to be searched for the corresponding executable when you run Java commands such equally java

-(The Path variable gets longer with each change.
+variable gets longer with each change.
 Do not worry about it.
 This but affects the currently opened command line.)

 Step 4: Add the Script Directory to the Path